20 Traditional Irish Foods You Haven’t Heard Of (and Some You Have)

 Satisfy your sweet tooth with more Irish baking recipes.

 Champ is similar to mashed potatoes but with lots and lots of butter (preferably Irish butter).
 It’s made with potatoes, milk and scallions and topped with a knob of melting butter for a delicious, rich Irish dish.
 Serve with a fried egg if you want a little extra protein.

 Irish stew is a comforting one-pot meal, cooked slowly until the meat is ultra-tender.
 This Irish dish is known for its simplicity, relying on only a few key ingredients.
 In Ireland, lamb is the meat of choice, though Americans often make this stew with beef.
 Potatoes, onions and sometimes carrots round out the dish.

 Black pudding is spicy, rich and earthy.
 The Irish like to enjoy black pudding with white pudding, which is lighter and tastes a little like oatmeal.
 It often appears on the table as part of an Irish breakfast, but can be enjoyed throughout the day for a tasty dose of protein and minerals.

 Irish Soda Bread

 You know this one, right?
 Irish soda bread is a quick bread made with baking soda (not soda pop).
-The basic recipe is pretty simple, but many Irish families add their own twist by mixing in different fruit and spices.
-The recipes are passed down from generation to generation, making them family heirlooms.
+The basic recipe is pretty simple, but many Irish cooks add a personal twist by mixing in different fruit and spices.
+The unique Irish soda bread recipes are passed down from generation to generation.

-With so much whiskey produced in Ireland, it’s no wonder they started mixing it with coffee!
-An Irish coffee is made with black coffee, Irish whiskey, a little bit of sugar and topped with cream.
-Try our spin on an Irish coffee on a cozy night.
+With so much whiskey produced in Ireland, it’s only natural that this spirit found its way into coffee, too.
+An Irish coffee is made with black coffee, Irish whiskey, a bit of sugar and cream.